Trip at the Brain

 "Trip at the Brain" is a song by American crossover thrash band Suicidal Tendencies.
 It is the first track on their 1988 third album How Will I Laugh Tomorrow When I Can't Even Smile Today and was the album's first single.
 It is also the first track on the 2010 compilation album Playlist: The Very Best of Suicidal Tendencies, which was not endorsed by the band.

 Music video

-The music video for the song was directed by Bill Fishman, who received heavy rotation on MTV.
-After the scientist finds a brain from a waste can, he says "there's nothing wrong with this brain".
-While the scientist hypnotizes Mike Muir with it tied with chains, Muir ends up through his whole mind and John Cusack made a cameo.
+The music video for the song was directed by Bill Fishman, which received heavy rotation on MTV.
+In the video a homeless person is seen rummaging through some trash.
+He finds a brain and exclaims "There's nothing wrong with dis brain".
+Fade to a psychiatrist office where Mike Muir is tied down to a couch while a psychiatrist (same person as the homeless person) tries to hypnotize Muir with a brain on a chain.
+Muir escapes the office which is part of a psychiatric hospital.
+Muir opens various doors trying to escape but all only lead to various scenes.
+These scenes could be interpreted to be scenes in his mind.
+One scene has John Cusack in a cameo.
+Muir is recaptured and brought back to the psychiatrist office.
+The video ends with the opening scene being repeated.